-Students in this course study the history and current developments in data analytics.
-They learn about effective frameworks for using data to make business decisions.
+Students in this course study the history of and current developments in data analytics.
+They learn about effective frameworks that use data to make business decisions.

 Organization Innovation Thinking:

 Innovative or creative thinking at an organizational level involves finding solutions to complex challenges, which may include building an effective team culture or designing new processes.
-The skillset studied in this course prepares leaders in a variety of fields, from marketing to education.
+This course’s skillset prepares leaders for a variety of fields, such as marketing and education.

-With a Ph.D. in project management online, you'll be highly qualified to serve in a project management role or as an executive leader in business, manufacturing, or other industries.
-Project management skills are particularly in demand in fields that involve complex projects which evolve over time, like IT and healthcare.
+With a Ph.D. in project management online, you will be highly qualified to serve as a project manager or as an executive leader in business, manufacturing or other related industries.
+There is a particular demand for project management skills in fields that involve complex projects which evolve over time, like IT and healthcare.

 IT Project Manager:

-An IT project manager, also commonly called an information systems manager, is responsible for planning, organizing, and implementing technology-oriented projects within an organization.
-IT project managers are also influential in helping shape an organization's IT goals in the short- and long-term.
+An IT project manager, or information systems manager, is responsible for planning, organizing and implementing technological projects within an organization.
+IT project managers also help to both influence and shape an organization’s short-term and long-term IT goals.

 - Median Annual Salary: $139,220

 Construction managers work on green energy construction or international construction projects.
 Construction managers are often employed by large construction firms to coordinate budgets and supervise projects.
 Managers regularly collaborate with engineers, architects and other specialists.